gaokai15/BlenderProc/README.md

 The files will be stored at "/Path/to/BlenderProc/temp/output".

-After the data is generated, the output folder structre is as below:
+After the data is generated, the output folder structure is as below:

 ```
 .